tylerreny/tylerreny.github.io/teaching.md

 **R Resources**

-A lot of the R Course material was borrowed and adapted from Kathy Bryant's excellent [UBC Stat 545 course](http://stat545.com/faq.html).
+A lot of the R Course material was borrowed and adapted from Jenny Bryan's excellent [UBC Stat 545 course](http://stat545.com/faq.html).
 She goes much further in depth on all topics than I do.
 I strongly recommend referring back to this site as needed.

 There are a number of very useful [*cheatsheets*](https://www.rstudio.com/resources/cheatsheets/) produced by the folks over at R-Studio that I refer to often.